By Laia Cardona, on 27 July 2021

-- It is highly visible, since ads appear on the first page of the search engine results page (SERP), or in other words, page one on Google.
+- It is highly visible, since ads appear on the first page of the search engine results page (SERP), meaning page one on Google.
 Being able to position your website there in an organic way can cost you years of work, but thanks to ads, you can establish your presence at a reduced cost.

-- It is very effective, since it is aimed at users who are looking to satisfy a specific need that has to do with our products or services.
+- It is very effective, since it is aimed at users who are looking to satisfy a specific need that has to do with your products or services.

 The main advertising tools on social networks, such as Facebook Ads or Instagram Ads, offer pay per click options.

-These types of ads are located within the user's social network experience, either in their latest news section or in a side column.
-One of their main advantages is that they allow us to take advantage of the information that the social networks have on the user, so that we can launch highly segmented PPC ads (for example, "married men who have recently moved to X").
+These types of ads are integrated into the user's social network experience, either in their news section or in a side column.
+One of their main advantages is that they allow you to take advantage of the information that the social networks have about their users so that you can launch highly segmented PPC ads (for example, "married men who have recently moved to X").

-Finally, PPC is also used when displaying banner ads on websites related to the brand's products and services or the interests of its target audience.
+Finally, PPC is also used when displaying banner ads on websites related to a brand's products and services or the interests of its target audience.

 These types of campaigns can be very effective if they are implemented well, but you have to be careful to avoid falling into intrusive advertising.
 It is also worth keeping in mind that CTRs are usually much lower than in other types of ads, so a larger audience is required.